-- 3.1 Production and Sales data for aggregate minerals is collected on an annual basis, through an aggregate survey undertaken on behalf of the East Midlands Aggregates Working Party (EMAWP).
+- 3.1.
+Production and sales data for aggregate minerals is collected on an annual basis, through an aggregate survey undertaken on behalf of the East Midlands Aggregates Working Party (EMAWP).
 Annually published EMAWP reports present data on production and reserves for the County back to the early 1990s.
-The most recent Aggregates Monitoring (AM) survey provides data for 2018. - 3.2 Every fourth year Aggregate Working Parties conduct a major indepth survey.
+The most recent Aggregates Monitoring (AM) survey provides data for 2017. - 3.2.
+Every fourth year Aggregate Working Parties conduct a major indepth survey.
 This includes the collection of data on the distribution of sales.
 However, such data was last collected in 2014.
+The latest national Aggregate Mineral Survey was undertaken by BGS in 2020/21, however that data has yet to be formally published.